Study of field fluctuations and their localization in a thick braneworld generated by gravity non-minimally coupled to a

 \section{Acknowledgements}

 AHA, DMM and IQ are grateful to U. Nucamendi, A. Raya and L. Ure\~{n}a for useful discussions.
-AHA thanks the staff of the ICF, UNAM for hospitality.
-GG, AHA and DMM gratefully acknowledge support from \textquotedblleft Programa de Apoyo a Proyectos de Investigaci\'on e Innovaci\'on Tecnol\'ogica\textquotedblright\, (PAPIIT) UNAM, IN103413-3, {\it Teor\'ias de Kaluza-Klein, inflaci\'on y perturbaciones gravitacionales.} DMM acknowledges a Postdoctoral grant from DGAPA-UNAM.
-GG and AHA thank SNI for support.
+AHA thanks the staff of the ICF, UNAM and MCTP, UNACH for hospitality.
+GG, AHA, DMM and RR gratefully acknowledge support from \textquotedblleft Programa de Apoyo a Proyectos de Investigaci\'on e Innovaci\'on Tecnol\'ogica\textquotedblright\, (PAPIIT) UNAM, IN103413-3, {\it Teor\'ias de Kaluza-Klein, inflaci\'on y perturbaciones gravitacionales.} DMM acknowledges a Postdoctoral grant from DGAPA-UNAM.
+GG, AHA and DMM thank SNI for support.
 IQ acknowledges support from "Programa PRO-SNI, Universidad de Guadalajara" under grant No 146912.
-RR is grateful to Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico (CNPq) grants 476580/2010-2 and 304862/2009-6 for financial support.
+RR is grateful to Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico (CNPq) grants 476580/2010-2 and 480482/2012-8 for financial support.